 Not sure how to get started?
 Grab a journal and begin jotting down ideas.
 Creating a birth plan can be an ideal way to identify how you want your childbirth to go based on personal preferences and desires.
 Ideally, your birth plan should be about one page long and include details about the place of birth, who you want present, pain relief options, breastfeeding, etc.

 If you’re working closely with an OB-GYN, a birth plan can be used as a guideline throughout labor and delivery to ensure you deliver your baby in the way that works best for you.
 Here are key factors that go into establishing a successful birth plan:

 Decide who you want present at birth

-If you want your husband or partner present in the delivery room, note this on your birth plan.
+If you want your husband or partner present in the delivery room, note this on your birth plan template.
 If you feel strongly about having certain people present or absent, note this as well.
-In some cases, hospital staff can help manage (and prevent) surprise visits from people you don’t want around during labor and delivery.
+In some cases, hospital staff can help manage (and prevent) surprise visits from those you don’t want around during labor and delivery.

-Add your preferred method of pain relief to your birth plan.
+Add your preferred method of pain relief to your plan.
 Women who want near-painless births may opt for an epidural, while other women prefer to go the natural, unmedicated route.
-Ask your OB-GYN about different pain relief methods so you can choose the method that works best for you.
+Ask your OB-GYN about different pain relief methods so you can choose the one that works best for you.

 Note your preferred methods of relaxation

 Think about amenities that can help you feel more relaxed and peaceful throughout labor and delivery.
-This may include your favorite music or certain types of lighting.
+They may include your favorite music and certain types of lighting.
 Make your wishes known via your birth plan so your OB-GYN and hospital staff can be as accommodating as possible.